 Highly Effective - Library Environment

 The highly effective teacher librarian establishes a safe, inclusive and respectful learning environment for a diverse population of students.
 The school library space is open, warm welcoming; it is flexibly designed to meet a wide variety of needs as well as to foster learning and curiosity.
 Library Environment Exemplar Application

 The highly effective school library program is guided by thoughtful, professionally-driven policies that are adopted at the district level along with school-level procedures and practices to assure consistent operations, fair access to information, and open exchange of ideas in an appealing environment.
 Library Management Exemplar Application

 Distinguished School Library Program of the Year Award

 Each year, one school library program will be recognized by the State Board of Education as a "Distinguished Program."
 The award will be conferred during a public session of the State Board to the school librarian, principal, and district superintendent - accompanied by a presentation that highlights the library program's values and achievements.
-Teacher librarians who earn all five credentials and highly effective status for their library programs are eligible to apply for this award.
+Teacher librarians who earn all five exemplars and highly effective status for their library programs are eligible to apply for this award.

 - Award Guidelines

 - Application for Award - Anticipated for September 2016

 Highly Effective School Library Past Recipients